01-edu/public/subjects/scores/README.md

 ### Instructions

-Lets play a little!
+Lets play a little.

-Create a function `score` that given a string, computes the score for that given string.
+Create a function named `score` that given a string, computes the score for that given string as a `u64`.

-Each letter has their value, you just have to sum the values of the letters in the given string.
+Each letter has a value, you just have to sum the values of the letters in the given string.

 You will need these: